AJWest22/weather-app/weather-app/README.md

 The following is a brief overview of some of the known bugs on this site, and are things I am actively researching on how to amend ASAP.

-- When resizing the app on mobile, there is some slight overflow, which I believe comes from the "Next 5 Days" header.
-I removed the margin-left on mobile and that helped it considerably, however it is still pushing things over slghtly. i think it might be due to the padding.
+- When viewing the app on mobile there some body color that is still visible along the sides.
+I have set the body width and header/group widths but can't get it go away completely.

 - The shade of blue from the present day weather section drops down a bit to far.
 I'm not sure why this is, though it is something I am working to correct.